gregormey/gregormey.github.io/source/_drafts/outsourcing-product-development.md

 - product management
 - aglie
 ---
-I think outsourcing is a valid option to compensate missing inhouse skills or resources, but the desicion for outsourcing always accompanies a certain risk.
+I think outsourcing is a valid option to compensate missing inhouse skills or resources, but the decision for outsourcing always accompanies a certain risk.
 In my career i have seen companies that deal with outsourcing quite different.
 <!-- more -->

 Sometimes companies try to outsource as much product development as possible for cost reasons.
-Others suffered from the [not invented here syndrom](https://en.wikipedia.org/wiki/Not_invented_here).
+Others suffered from the [not invented here syndrome](https://en.wikipedia.org/wiki/Not_invented_here).
 Some time i even worked for a company whose core business was to do development as a service for other companies.
 I like to share my experiences with that here in detail.

 ## Know your core domain
-The most important leasson i have learned so far is that outsourceing always means to give up control.
-So i think the question companies should be able to answer, when they consider to outsource product development is, for which area of their business they can affort to give up control.
+The most important lesson i have learned so far is that outsourcing always means to give up control.
+So i think the question companies should be able to answer, when they consider to outsource product development is, for which area of their business they can afford to give up control.

-I think companies should always keep control of their [drivers of the business model](http://www.startuplessonslearned.com/2008/09/three-drivers-of-growth-for-your.html), because here it is crutial to be stay flexible and to align as fast as possible when it is needed.
+I think companies should always keep control of their [drivers of the business model](http://www.startuplessonslearned.com/2008/09/three-drivers-of-growth-for-your.html), because here it is crucial to be stay flexible and to align as fast as possible when it is needed.
 In that area the entrepreneurial risk is always very high.

 But today companies need to deal with lots of different domains beside their core business.
 In a product development company that could be also: